Startup? Build a Business with Staying Power!

 SOFTWARE TOOLS

 If you are a staffing company, you need a database that can manage clients and candidates.
-Make sure you input all clients, candidates, and follow-ups into the solution.
+Make sure you input all clients, candidates, and follow-ups into the staffing software solution.
 A cloud-based software is the way to go with an easy monthly subscription fee.
 Training is very important.
 You need to know how to use your software.
 If you are going to invest in software, use that tool to help grow your business.
 Terri noted, at ABD, everything is completely automated.
 There is not one thing that doesn’t get put into the software.
 It will make processes more efficient.
 It can also help increase customer service.
 If someone is out of the office and a question comes in from a client, you can take a look at the notes in the software and see where everything was last left with that client.
 You don’t need to wait for that person to be back in the office.

 Once you invest in your software, implement a mandatory use policy for your employees.
 For this you will need a process handbook.
 The book defines what you want them to enter and how you want them to enter it.
 Data not entered leaves when an employee leaves.
 This is your data, this is your business, you want to keep it in the business.
 Additionally, with software you can monitor performance and gather important statistics on employee performance and the business.
 In order to continue to grow your business, you need a way to generate reports and identify what is going well in your business and where you need to improve.